 Tyson recalled the large role that Rice University has played in the United States’ space program over the last 50 years and urged the new graduating class to carry on the school's great tradition of contributing to the exploration of earth and beyond.

-Men's Cross Country Places Second at Rice...
+Men's Cross Country Places Fourth at C-USA...

 - Top Videos /